 Strawberry Rhubarb Ricotta Skillet Buckle

 A moist and delicious strawberry rhubarb cake with an olive oil streusel topping.
 There are plenty of our favourite summer fruits in season, meaning there’s never been a better time to enjoy them and bake with them.
 Whether you have a bunch of berries that were on sale or peaches from your market haul, there’s no better way to enjoy them than in a cobbler, crisp or buckle dessert.
 All you need is a bowl, whisk and spatula to make this simple dessert (no mixer or stand mixer required) - it comes together quickly and easily and can be made in a baking pan or skillet for a rustic feel

-I turned to Bob’s Red Mill to get my dark rye flour - as you know Bob’s Red Mill uses high quality whole grains.
-They work hard to ensure the highest quality by maintaining a close relationship with their products every step of the way– starting with the farmers who produce the grain and ending with shipping the finished product to your door!
-Why did I chose dark rye?
+You do not have to use rye in this recipe - I have made it multiple times using all all purpose flour and it’s just as delicious.
+Why use dark rye?
 Well it’s such an aromatic whole grain - and for a lot more than just bread.
 It’s malty, nuttty and slightly milky tasting and so good in baked goods.
 It’s always good to pair it with other milder wheat flours that can accommodate the individual or peculiar features or rye.
 It lends itself well with cherries and other stone fruit, rhubarb and most definitely chocolate.
 So if you have it definitely use it in this cake - you will enjoy the extra flavour and texture.

 - 1⅓ cups all-purpose flour (160 grams)